SWORDHealth/nvidia-rl/archive/docs-pr-review.md

 - **New sections**: `training-optimization/`, `references/`, `_extensions/`
 - **Enhanced API docs**: Comprehensive auto-generated API documentation
 - **Consolidated structure**: More logical organization with better separation of concerns
-- **Streamlined MR groups**: Reduced from 12 to 6 manageable groups for better project management
+- **Streamlined PR groups**: Reduced from 12 to 6 manageable groups for better project management

 ---